jason-ro/webflow-git/README.md

 You can customize Webflow Git by editing [webflowgit.yml](./webflowgit.yml) configuration file.
 To do that, click on the Pen icon when viewing the file contents.
 [screenshot]

-Make sure to test your changes by launching a [Manual snapshot]
+Make sure to test your changes by launching a [Manual snapshot](#Manual-screenshot).

 ### site